aviloria/ScreenCaptureServer/README.md

 Video-streams are served using <a href="https://en.wikipedia.org/wiki/Motion_JPEG">Motion-JPEG</a> format.</p>

 <p>This project was developed using Microsft Visual Studio 2015.<br/>
-The server runs properly on Windows 7.<br/>
+The server runs properly on Windows 7, Windows 8.1 and Windows 10.<br/>
-Not tested on higher versions.</p

 ## Running the server
 ```